joeyates/imap-backup/README.md

 If that doesn't work, see the [detailed installation instructions](docs/installation/rubygem.md).

+## From Source Code

+If you want to use imap-backup directly from the source code, see [here](docs/installation/source.md).

 # Setup

 As a first step, you need to add accounts via a menu-driven command